mamund/2018-10-sacon-workshop/exercises/stability-exercise.md

    * Steadystate
    * Failfast
    * Handshaking
- * Add the patterns to your Service Document
+ * Add a colored round sticker to your SERVICE-PAGE for each of the patterns your service implements.
  * Optionally, discuss and record possible ways in which you can implement the selected stability patterns (e.g. technologies to use, services (SaaS or local), code patterns, etc.)

+_See [CrediCheck Stability](sample/credit-check-stability.png) for an example._